livepeer/livepeer-lens-shortvideos/README.md

 **Why build a short-form video social app?**

 [Over 1 billion minutes of video](https://techjury.net/blog/tiktok-statistics/) are viewed each day on TikTok.
-Video consumption has become part of everyday life for billions of people, itâ€™s only a matter of time before thereâ€™s a web3 disrupter.
+Video consumption has become part of everyday life for billions of people, it is only a matter of time before there is a web3 disrupter.
 ## Content

 **What is video streaming?**

-To stream video requires that video files are uploaded, transcoded (processed to optimally play for viewers on all bandwidths and device types), and played back (called via a userâ€™s device to playback on a screen.)
+To stream video requires that video files are uploaded, transcoded (processed to optimally play for viewers on all bandwidths and device types), and played back (called via a user's device to playback on a screen.)
 Without these critical components, video buffering leads to a poor user experience and churn.

 **What choices are there to consider when building your app?**